FlappyBird64bit/FlappyBird/README.md

 It has been created with the utmost respect for the original work and its creator.
 The primary goal of this project is to **preserve and celebrate** this classic game for a new generation of hardware and players.

 We believe this project falls under **fair use** as a **non-commercial, transformative work of commentary and preservation**.
 If you are a copyright holder and believe this project infringes upon your rights, please contact us and we will take appropriate action.
+We do not wish to harm Flappy Bird in any way.

 ---